 Read Also: Can Roaches Freeze in Winter?

 Speaking of eggs, these little things are truly durable.
-Mosquito females who don’t survive into winter will lay their eggs in water or tree hollows where the eggs will be encased in ice throughout the winter.
+Females who don’t survive into winter will lay their eggs in water or tree hollows where the eggs are encased in ice throughout the winter.
+The eggs can then hatch the following spring.

 In some species, the female will lay a single egg on top of still water where it floats until hatching.
 In other cases, the eggs are deposited a bit above water level and will hatch when the water level rises and gets them wet.
+A mosquito egg is so durable that it can still successfully hatch years after being laid!

 So you can already see that there are many places and conditions in which eggs are laid, which also means temperature will affect the eggs of one species differently than another.